urieskenasy/todos-mini-app/README.md

 # todos-app
-The app where you can write your to-do list, edit your todos, delte, or just mark as done.
+The app where you can write your to-do list, edit your todos, delete, or just mark as done.